 If the family wishes to send the remains to the United States, please be aware that the process for preparing and returning remains to the U.S. is complex and may be expensive.
 The family of the deceased is responsible for all costs.
 For more information please check the Disposition of Remains Report for Angola below.

-Please see list of funeral homes (PDF 115 KB)
+Please see below or click here for a list of funeral homes (PDF 115 KB)

 Please ask the funeral home not to make any arrangements regarding disposition of remains until it receives instructions from the family or the Embassy.

 The following general information is provided to assist families in making initial decisions.
 Indicated costs are estimates, based on deaths with no unusual circumstances, and should be considered as guides only.
-Click the below link.
+See below or click the link.

 Disposition of Remains (PDF 138 KB)

 Agência Funerário Estrela D’Alva

 Address: Loja 1- R da Brigada, #296-B, Bairro Rangel